sirishacyd/cmpe283-assignment-2/README.md

     ![](screenshots/ssh_login_jayanth.png)

 ### Step 2
-- Installed required dependencies to perform the assignment that loads a new module into kernel and Launch a New VM on Kernel we are building.
+- Installed required dependencies to perform the assignment that can help to build kernel from source code with changes for our assignment and Launch a New VM on Kernel we are building with changes for a hyper call.
 ```
 sudo apt-get update
 sudo apt-get upgrade